MobileFirstLLC/shortcuts-for-chrome/docs/index.md

 Shortcuts for Chrome is a customizable browser navigation menu.
-It adds a flat menu of all internal `chrome://` browser pages, which are otherwise hard to find.
-You can also to pin and sort your favorite links.
+It is a menu of all `chrome://` browser pages ("Chrome URLs"), which are otherwise hard to find.
+You can also pin and sort your favorite URLs.

 ### **Installation**